DOSKA404/DOSKA404/README.md

 ## hi, im just a junior french dev who start to learn code and this is the few tools and languages am using

+now i'm just gonna take some ☕ and go code...

 ![stat](https://github-profile-trophy.vercel.app/?username=DOSKA404&theme=dracula)